alexweber/home/README.md

 ## Credits

-This is totally based on the work of people much smarter than me:
+Most of this was based on work by these awesome people:

 * Mathias Bynens https://github.com/mathiasbynens/dotfiles
 * Jan Moesen https://github.com/janmoesen/tilde